sdmx-twg/vtl/v2.1/docs/reference_manual/foreword.rst

 Foreword
 =========

-The Task force for the Validation and Transformation Language (VTL), created in 2012-2013 under the initiative of the SDMX Secretariat, is pleased to present the draft version of VTL 2.1.
+The Task force for the Validation and Transformation Language (VTL), created in 2012-2013 under the initiative of the SDMX Secretariat, is pleased to present the version 2.1 of VTL.

 The SDMX Secretariat launched the VTL work at the end of 2012, moving on from the consideration that SDMX already had a package for transformations and expressions in its information model, while a specific implementation language was missing.
-To make this framework operational, a standard language for defining validation and transformation rules (operators, their syntax and semantics) had to be adopted, while appropriate SDMX formats for storing and exchanging rules, and web services to retrieve them, had to be designed.
-The present VTL 2.0 package is only concerned with the first element, i.e., a formal definition of each operator, together with a general description of VTL, its core assumptions and the information model it is based on.
+To make this framework operational, a standard language for defining validation and transformation rules (operators, their syntax and semantics) has been adopted.

 The VTL task force was set up early in 2013, composed of members of SDMX, DDI and GSIM communities and the work started in summer 2013.
 The intention was to provide a language usable by statisticians to express logical validation rules and transformations on data, described as either dimensional tables or unit-record data.
 The assumption is that this logical formalization of validation and transformation rules could be converted into specific programming languages for execution (SAS, R, Java, SQL, etc.), and would provide at the same time, a “neutral” business-level expression of the processing taking place, against which various implementations can be mapped.
 Experience with existing examples suggests that this goal would be attainable.

 An important point that emerged is that several standards are interested in such a kind of language.
 However, each standard operates on its model artefacts and produces artefacts within the same model (property of closure).
-To cope with this, VTL has been built upon a very basic information model (VTL IM), taking the common parts of GSIM, SDMX and DDI, mainly using artefacts from GSIM 1.1, somewhat simplified and with some additional detail.
+To cope with this, VTL has been built upon a very basic information model (VTL IM), taking the common parts of GSIM, SDMX and DDI, mainly using artefacts from GSIM, somewhat simplified and with some additional detail.
 In this way, existing standards (GSIM, SDMX, DDI, others) would be allowed to adopt VTL by mapping their information model against the VTL IM.
 Therefore, although a work-product of SDMX, the VTL language in itself is independent of SDMX and will be usable with other standards as well.
 Thanks to the possibility of being mapped with the basic part of the IM of other standards, the VTL IM also makes it possible to collect and manage the basic definitions of data represented in different standards.

 For the reason described above, the VTL specifications are designed at logical level, independently of any other standard, including SDMX.
 The VTL specifications, therefore, are self-standing and can be implemented either on their own or by other standards (including SDMX).
-In particular, the work for the SDMX implementation of VTL is going in parallel with the work for designing this VTL version, and will entail a future update of the SDMX documentation.

 The first public consultation on VTL (version 1.0) was held in 2014.
 Many comments were incorporated in the VTL 1.0 version, published in March 2015.
 Other suggestions for improving the language, received afterwards, fed the discussion for building the draft version 1.1, which contained many new features, was completed in the second half of 2016 and provided for public consultation until the beginning of 2017.

-The high number and wide impact of comments and suggestions induced a high workload on the VTL TF, which agreed to proceed in two steps for the publication of the final documentation, taking also into consideration that some first VTL implementation initiatives had already been launched.
-The first step, the current one, is dedicated to fixing some high-priority features and making them as much stable as possible.
+The high number and wide impact of comments and suggestions induced a high workload on the VTL TF, which agreed to proceed in two steps for the publication of the final documentation.
+The first step has been dedicated to fixing some high-priority features and making them as much stable as possible; given the high number of changes, it was decided that the new version should be considered as a major one and thus named VTL 2.0.

-A second step, scheduled for the next period, is aimed at acknowledging and fixing other features considered of minor impact and priority, which will be added hopefully without affecting neither the features already published in this documentation, nor the possible relevant implementations.
-Moreover, taking into account the number of very important new features that have been introduced in this version in respect to the VTL 1.0, it was agreed that the current VTL version should be considered as a major one and thus named VTL 2.0.
+The second step, taking also into consideration that some VTL implementation initiatives are already in place, is aimed at acknowledging and fixing other features considered of minor impact and priority, without affecting the features already published or the possible relevant implementations.

+In parallel with the work for designing the new VTL version, the task force has been involved in the SDMX implementation of VTL, aiming at defining formats for exchanging rules and developing web services to retrieve them; the new features have been included in the SDMX 3.0 package.

-`The VTL 2.0 package contains the general VTL specifications, independently of the possible implementations of other standards; in its final release, it will include:`
+The VTL 2.1 package contains the general VTL specifications, independently of the possible implementations of other standards; it includes:

-a) `Part 1 – the user manual, highlighting the main characteristics of VTL, its core assumptions and the information model the language is based on;`
+a) The User Manual, highlighting the main characteristics of VTL, its core assumptions and the information model the language is based on;

-b) `Part 2 – the reference manual, containing the full library of operators ordered by category, including examples; this version will support more validation and compilation needs compared to VTL 1.0.`
+b) The Reference Manual, containing the full library of operators ordered by category, including examples;

-c) `eBNF notation (extended Backus-Naur Form) which is the technical notation to be used as a test bed for all the examples.`
+c) eBNF notation (extended Backus-Naur Form) which is the technical notation to be used as a test bed for all the examples.

-`The present document is the part 2.`
+d) A Technical Notes document, containing some guidelines for VTL implementation.

 The latest version of VTL is freely available online at https://sdmx.org/?page_id=5096